UriyaHarpeness/wikitree/README.md

 ./wikitree Korn "Slipknot (band)" 3
 ```

-Wikitree takes 3 arguments: `source`, `dest` and `max depth`
+Wikitree takes 3 arguments: `source`, `dest` and `max depth`.
-`source` is where to start the search from,
+* `source` is where to start the search from,
-`dest` is what we search for, and `max depth` is the maximum search depth.
+* `dest` is what we search for.
+* `max depth` is the maximum search depth.
-If you have any questions please review the code's comments, these should suffice.
+* If you have any questions please review the code's comments, these should suffice.

 ## Contributing

 Feel free to contact me if you have any comments, questions, ideas, and anything else you think I should be aware of.
+Also, tell me what crazy connections you have found using Wikitree, I'd love to know.

 ## Authors